Motiejus/motiejus.github.com/_posts/2012-04-30-erlmpc-and-the-awesomeness-of-piqi.markdown

 Erlangers suggested piqi.
 I looked at it, liked it, but somehow thought that it needs OCaml at run-time.
 I thought: "an Erlang port running alongside just to (de)serialize our stuff?
 Operations will get infinitely more complicated, so this will never happen".
 This is how piqi was crossed out.
+After around a year I realized that was wrong decision.

 However, when I was at the Dutch guys, they were amazed about piqi.
 For whatever unknown reason.
 So I thought to try it out myself.

-Here is the gist of this post: _piqi does not require OCaml at run-time.
-In fact, plain Erlang is sufficient_.
-I will make an effort to get this this explicitly included into erlang-piqi documentation.
-I think, this gist could have saved me a lot of time.
+Although_piqi does require OCaml binary running at run-time, it is really transparent and efficient, and should not bother you at all.
+It is an external program communicating to Erlang via port driver.
+Not bad.
+Honestly, I learned that it uses something more than Erlang at run-time only months after using it.

 A bit about piqi
 ---